Portuguese Coastal Way from Oporto to Santiago

 DAILY DEPARTURES

+Breakfast and start of the stage.
 Today you will leave Viana do Castelo and continue along the beautiful Atlantic coastline heading North.
 Today is quite an easy day, giving you plenty of time to enjoy a relaxed pace and have enough time to make the most of the seaside villages and towns along the way.
-From Vila Praia de Ancora you will continue on your coastal Camino towards Caminha, right by the Minho estuary, where the River meets the Atlantic.
-From Caminha, you will take the ferry-boat Santa Rita de Cássia across the river Minho to Galicia.
-There are about 10 crossings per day from Caminha to A Guarda (schedule varies depending on the season, no ferries on Monday).
-From the ferry you can continue straight to A Guarda .
+From Vila Praia de Ancora you will continue your coastal Camino towards Caminha, right by the Minho estuary, where the river meets the Atlantic.

 This part of the route includes the best coastal landscapes in Galicia which showcase the immensity of the Atlantic Ocean.
 The fishing village of A Guarda is home to Galicia’s most impressive Galician-Roman settlements: the Santa Tegra hill fort is an authentic archaeological gem with breathtaking views over the ocean.

+Breakfast and start of the stage.
 We leave Caldas de Reis via some enchanting stretches of the Way, across the Medieval bridge over the River Bermaña, following a path that leads us to the village of Cruceiro, on an picturesque trail through forests and meadows.
-After crossing the River Ulla, we arrive at Padron, the place where, according to legend, the stone ship with the body of the Apostle James (Santiago) was moored.
+After crossing the river Ulla, we arrive at Padrón, the place where, according to legend, the stone ship with the body of the Apostle James (Santiago) was moored.

 14th day: SANTIAGO DE COMPOSTELA